 - 1. Reading.
 Assigned reading from the required texts listed below. - 2.
 Participation.
-Class attendance is required and will be monitored daily.
+Class attendance is required and will be monitored.
 The student is expected to come to class prepared (by reading and personal investigation) to take part in open discussion of the topic of the day.
-Each student is invited to select something (substance or activity) in their life from which they will abstain during the duration of the class.
+Each student is invited to select something (substance or activity) in their life from which they will abstain during a 40-day period.
 Students are also required to attend one AA (Alcoholics Anonymous) and one Al-Anon or Co-Dependents Anonymous (CODA) meeting along with two field trips to local treatment settings.
 Class attendance and participation, abstinence experience, AA and Al-Anon meeting attendance and field trip participation will account for 25% of the class grade. - 3.
-Personal journal: Each student will keep a confidential daily journal in which he/she reflects on the day's class, along with other pertinent experiences related to the class focus.
-The journal is to include personal reflection on: 1) experience of three weeks abstinence from something of the student's choice, 2) experience in attending one Twelve Step Meeting and one Al-Anon or Co-Dependents Anonymous (CODA) meeting, 3) experience visiting local treatment programs, and/or 4) reaction to class activities and invited speakers.
-The student will verify in his/her journal, their attendance at a Twelve Step Meeting (AA or NA) and an

-Al-Anon or CODA meeting along with their reflection on the strengths and weaknesses of each of the programs.
+Personal journal: Each student will keep a confidential daily journal during the abstinence experience in which he/she reflects on the day's class, along with other pertinent experiences related to the class focus.
+The journal is to include personal reflection on: 1) experience of 40 days of abstinence from something of the student's choice, 2) experience in attending one Twelve Step Meeting and one Al-Anon or Co-Dependents Anonymous (CODA) meeting, 3) experience visiting local treatment programs, and / or 4) reaction to class activities and invited speakers.
+The student will verify in his/her journal, their attendance at a Twelve Step Meeting (AA or NA) and an Al-Anon or CODA meeting along with their reflection on the strengths and weaknesses of each of the programs.
 The journal will also document the student's abstinence experience and insights gained regarding the abstinence and recovery process.
 The journal will be reviewed weekly for relevance and for the student's direct engagement with the topic of the day.
-The personal journal will account for 25% of the class grade.
+Journal entries are expected 5 out of 7 days of each week (Friday thur Thursday) during the abstinence experience.
+A final Journal Summary is due with the Exam Part II The personal journal will account for 25% of the class grade. - 4.
+Exams: There are two exams.
+Exam Part I will be distributed in the first week of class, and Exam Part II will be distributed midway through the course.
+Both

-4. Final Exam: The final exam will be distributed in the first week of class and is an open-book, take-home exam due at the end of the final session.
-The exam will be evaluated on accuracy of information, interaction with the texts and class content, integration of theoretical and theological material, usefulness to clinical/pastoral practice, quality of thought, and clarity of expression.
-The final exam will account for 50% of the class grade.
+Exams are open-book, take-home and due on the dates listed in the Class Schedule.
+Exams will be evaluated on accuracy of information, interaction with the texts and class content, integration of theoretical and theological material, usefulness to clinical/pastoral practice, quality of thought, and clarity of expression.
+The Exams will account for 50% of the class grade.